TQNL/Extract-Components-Library/README.md

 ### Extract Components Library Functionality

-- **Data Extraction**: The library efficiently extracts and saves item data, including the ID, count, and components.
+- Data Extraction: The library efficiently extracts and saves item data, including the ID, count, and components.
 It converts the components into a string format for easier command integration.
-- **Handling Missing Components**: Before data extraction, the library checks for a components field.
+- Handling Missing Components: Before data extraction, the library checks for a components field.
 If absent, it stops the extraction process and leaves an empty field to prevent function failures.

 ### Usage of the Library